rschristopher/ischristtrue.com/src/ancient-views/index.md

 ## Failure of the modern worldview

-Western civilization was born from a Christian worldview that over time succumbed to pride, starting in the scholastic age and clearly evident in the [enlightenment](../modern-views/enlightenment.md) age, which produced our rationalistic secular worldview and its accompanying nihilism.
+Western civilization was born from a Christian worldview.
+Unfortunately, we succumbed to pride, starting in the age of scholasticism and again in the [enlightenment](../modern-views/enlightenment.md), which produced our rationalistic secular worldview, which by denying God is now producing nihilism.
-We have been subordinating competing worldviews, pushing them beneath our own intellect and passions.
+Our secular worldview had been subordinating ancient worldviews, pushing them beneath our own intellect and passions.
-When we claim something is "superstitious nonsense", we are presupposing knowable objective truth, that we *know* what is and what is not truth (and thus what is nonsense).
+When we claim ancient worldviews are "superstitious nonsense", we are presupposing knowable objective truth, that we *know* what is and what is not truth (and thus what is nonsense).
-Ironically, this is the default worldview that we in our modern age are born into (worship of self).
+Ironically, this secular worldview has been the default worldview that we in our modern age were born into (worship of self).

-This is why we see so many shallow modern religions in western culture, because we are subordinating the ancient religious traditions of our ancestors into modern secularism.
+This is why we've seen so many shallow modern religions in western culture, because we are subordinating the ancient religious traditions of our ancestors into our secularism.
-This is why, for example, so many people in modern churches don't seem to actually believe what they're preaching (because they don't actually believe it -- if they did they would behave very differently).
+This is why, for example, so many people in modern churches don't seem to actually believe what they're preaching (because they don't believe it -- if they did they would behave very differently).

 So what happens when this subordinating principle fails?
 What happens when those competing worldviews (the ancient gods) are no longer subordinated?

 We are living through exactly such a failure.
-As modernism gives way to postmodernism nihilism, that is, the rejection of knowable objective truth, than gone too is the subordinating principle that kept those ancient worldviews bound to their respective mythology books.
+As modernism gives way to postmodernism and nihilism, that is, the rejection of knowable objective truth, than gone too is the subordinating principle that kept those ancient worldviews bound to their respective mythology books.
 We are thus experiencing powers and principalities that early Christians  understood as demonic, which were very much part of the struggles of daily life.

 !!! quote "Ephesians 6:12"